rharbird/microbit-challenges/docs/source/basics/control_structures.rst

 2. Program an LED 'sprite' that moves in the direction micro:bit is tilted in.

-3. Program an LED sprite to run in a circle  TRy to extend it to a snake - using not one but several LEDs.
+3. Program an LED sprite to run in a circle.
+Try to extend it to a snake by adding a tail of LEDs to the original sprite.

 4. Do the same as in previous question, but this time make the sprite stop when a button is being pressed and restart if it's pressed again.